Senior Counsel, Business and Legal Affairs For MTV, VH1 and BET

 • and performing other day-to-day legal and business affairs-related tasks as needed and assigned by the Vice President, Business and Legal Affairs and/or Senior Vice President, Business and Legal Affairs.

-• Minimum of 5 years of relevant experience (including law firm experience and/or experience in a business and/or legal affairs department at a major studio or network), with scripted entertainment experience.
+• Minimum of 5 years of relevant experience (including law firm experience and/or experience in a business and/or legal affairs department at a major studio or network), and must have scripted entertainment experience.

 • Familiarity with television unions (e.g., AFTRA/SAG, DGA, WGA) a major plus.